lindig/ocaml-style/README.md

 ### What to Comment

 * The purpose of a module or functor
-* The purpose of a value or function in an signature (interface)
+* The purpose of a value or function in a signature (interface)
 * The purpose of a type declaration or its components, if not obvious
 * The purpose of record components and variants in types, if not obvious
 * Unusual Algorithms and their complexity